ryguyroberts/TDC_ts/README.md

 # Features

+## Towers and Mobs
+Both a variety of mobs and towers in the game, with each having their own unique properties.
+Mobs having properties for animations, speed and hit points.
+Towers having properties for projectiles: speed, damage, firerate, travel time.
+All mobs and towers are based off an orignal mob or tower class and extended out from there.

 ## Game State managed by MobX
 All states in the game are managed by Mobx.
 Including: HP, Current, Lives, Timers, MobStore and TowerStore